 We want to develop our program in a participatory way.
 That’s why it is subject to constant reflection and adaptation.
 The goal is to take up current discourses and socially relevant topics related to the collection and to make them relevant and exciting for our visitors.

 We also design our online program in this way.
-Now that the prototype of our “Factory” platform has been completed, the content is being developed step by step.
-You can access the prototype of the platform here.
-Currently, our prototype looks like a real website, but it is actually a testing site with limited functionality.
-This will allow us to work together to improve the content of the platform until its release in Winter 2022.
+As the prototype of our “Factory” platform was completed in 2021, the content is being developed step by step.
+This will allow us to work together with you to improve the content of the platform until its release in Fall 2022.

 Kirsten Storz, Project Management Factory